 - If your pitch has been rejected before or after undergoing the editing process, we are happy to provide feedback upon request at [email protected] Please do not let this dissuade you from pitching again – some of our best work comes from authors whose previous submissions didn’t make it to publication!

-- If you are a member of The Isis team, you MUST pitch under a pseudonym.
-We recommend that you make a new email account under this name too.
-We want all work to be edited fairly and impartially during the term.
+- If you are a member of The Isis team, please pitch under a pseudonym as we wish all work to be edited fairly and impartially during the term.

 - As ever, if you have an idea but are unsure about how to develop it, pitch it to us anyway – we can help with the development.
 Do also contact us on [email protected] if you have any other questions.